 Metal + Wool is the confluence of two materials forming the basis of my work.
 When considering the design of each piece, and its relationship to the human body, it is important to me that my pieces be functional and consequential.
 My interest is in designing with intention and patience, working to convey the serenity and beauty found in nature.

 Striving to design pieces using sustainable practices, natural dyes, and locally sourced materials, I find it curious to incorporate objects found in nature, and at times, make them a part of a piece.
-Equally, I am inspired when using traditional craft tools and techniques to stay connected to how these methods and material have been used over time by various cultures, which seems to have lost its way in our modern world.
+Equally, I am inspired using traditional craft tools and techniques to stay connected to how these methods and material have been used over time by various cultures, which seems to have lost its way in our modern world.

 Metal+Wool – merging traditional craft and fine art.